When we came across Blue Faced Leicester we knew at once that this was Mr Right and Baby Bliss was only a matter of time!

 Blue Faced Leicester

 Inevitably, our first offering to Baby Bliss is the Bliss Blanket.
-It is hand knitted in England using super soft Aaron weight English Blue Faced Leicester wool, dyed with flowers and rinsed in pure Spring water from the Oare Marshes in East Kent.
+It is hand knitted in England using super soft aran weight English Blue Faced Leicester wool, dyed with flowers and rinsed in pure Spring water from the Oare Marshes in East Kent.
 During the year long gestation we found many helpers and friends and the seasons flew by.
 What we had originally thought would be a patient task became a labour of love.

 We fell for the wonderful Blue Faced Leicester for its fine fleece with a micron count of 24-28 microns, it’s lustrous shine and excellent drape, absolutely perfect for baby.